thruthesky/fireflutter/README.md

 }
 ```

+# User management

+User information is very important.
+There are many people who is jailed due to the failure of keeping user information safely.
+And unfortunately most of (more than 90%) apps are ignorant to it.
+They seems to not be care about it.
+If you save the email or phone number or any critical data of users in publicly opened docuemnts, that is a huge mistake.
+You may put it for searching, but that's a failure already.

+We save user name in the user document.
+So, the app can search.
+Then, user email and phone number must not be in the same docuemnt since the document is searchable.
+It means, it is open.

+For this reason, we save all the user information in `/users` collection and sync to `/user_search_data` for the searchable fields only.
+And we sync the `/user_search_data` into `/users` of RTDB for better cost management.

+When the documents under `/users` collection in firestore changes, it will sync the searchable fields into `/user_search_data` in firestore and `/users/{uid}` node in RTDB and then you can use it for search or refering. `/users/{uid}` in RTDB is cheaper than the one in firestore.

+You can choose what fields to sync for search.
+And don't forget to include `uid` and `photoUrl` since these will not be used for direct search but will give you benefits on search.
+You can search `hasPhotoUrl` if you sync the `photoUrl` field.

+# Forum management

 # Error handling

 - When there is an error, the `status` will be `error` and `errorInfo` has Firebase error information like below.